I am your host, Rush Limbaugh, doing what I was born to do.

 Latest health threat, ladies and gentlemen.

-This, according to Science Daily, the toxicological toxicological research, has shown that many of the metallic particles in the smoke from fireworks are bioreactive and they can affect human health.
+This, according to Science Daily, the toxicological research, has shown that many of the metallic particles in the smoke from fireworks are bioreactive and they can affect human health.

-CSIC, lead author of a study has been published this week in the Journal of Hazardous Materials.
+It's been published this week in the Journal of Hazardous Materials.

 Do you have a subscription to that?

-If you get it on iTunes or in their what the newsstand.
+I think they've got a special going now if you get it on iTunes or in their newsstand.

-The Journal of Hazardous Material.
+The Journal of Hazardous Materials.

 The leftists subscribe to this thing like crazy.